 Awingu can help M/CSPs in their challenges.
 There is not one single route to success, so far is clear.
 If we go back to the challenges in the beginning of the article:

-- Keep margins under control: you are in control of you pricing and cost structures.
-Our pricing is pretty attractive also ☺ Margins of 30% and more should be the default.
+- Keep margins under control: you are in control of your pricing and cost structures.
+Our pricing has proven to allow high margins for MSP partners.

 - Marketing & positioning: Built your own flavors and offers in an easy way.
 Awingu is an enabler, not the final product.
 Maybe your Workplace-as-a-Service offering for example comes with a default ERP, or maybe you provide flexible SLA’s, …